liccowee/Google-Cloud-Messaging--Titanium-/README.md

 Change Log
 ------------
+v0.6
+- Fixed most of the issue.
+- Compatible with Titanium SDK 3.2.0 and higher including 3.2.3

 v0.5
 - Fixed push notification id which does not replace the notification in you list.
 - Integrated vibration and sound property when sending messsage from server.